johnson-katrina/johnson-katrina.github.io/221bg_SnowInMay.md

----
-title: "Snow in May"
----

 Suppose the probability of snow in Rexburg in May is 0.79.
-What is the probability that there will be no snow in Rexburg in May?
+What is the probability of no snow in Rexburg in May?

 <details>